njerezlillo/nbpwplmodel/README.md

 "pwexp.R": Contains all the main functions related to the piecewise exponential model.

-"nbpwexp.R": Contains all the main functions related to the NBPWPE regression model.
+"nbpwexp.R": Contains all the main functions related to the NBPWEXP regression model.

+"nbpwpexp.R": Contains all the main functions related to the NBPWPEXP regression model.

 "nbcfwei.R": Contains all the main functions related to the cure fraction Weibull model.